lbeatty1/MIP_AirPollution/README.md

 Get_CAMD.py - pulls EPA data from their API, sends to data directory

-Calculate_Model_Emissions.py - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap.
-Also kicks out a csv of generator-level predicted emissions called predicted_emissions.csv
+Calculate_Model_Emissions.ipynb - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap.
+InMap_SR.ipynb - takes emissions output and uses source-receptor matrices to calculate exposures Plot_Output.ipynb - takes InMap Output (full inmap) and plots exposures and deaths.

 run_airpollution.sh - runs all of the scripts in sequential order, including InMap.
 It pulls InMap settings from InMap_config.toml